vvscode/docs/docs/tutorials/tutorials-curl-python-sms/sending-sms-with-python-xms.md

 title: Sending SMS With Python
 hidden: 'true'
 excerpt: >-
-  In this tutorial, you will use the Python module SinchSMS to send an SMS message.
-Learn how our API allows you to send simple notifications, verifications & more
+  In this tutorial, you will use the Sinch SMS Pyton module to send SMS messages and to template your messages.
+Learn more here...
 ---

 ## Introduction